quintoandar/butterfree/docs/source/cli.md

 then compare its schema with the database schema where the feature set would be written.
 Then it will prepare migration queries and run against the databases.

-For more information, please, check `butterfree migrate apply help` :)
+For more information, please, check `butterfree migrate apply --help` :)

+### Supported databases

+This functionality currently supports only the **Cassandra** database, which is the default storage for an Online Feature Store built with Butterfree.
+Nonetheless, it was made with the intent to be easily extended for other databases.

+Also, each database has its own rules for schema migration commands.
+Some changes may still require manual interference.